 - Does what I have written make perfect sense?
 Do I feel convinced by what I have written?

 - Are they likely to agree with the facts I have presented and will they understand my ideas and values?

 Edit Your Work, Correct It, and Rewrite It where Appropriate

 - Ask someone else to read your work and comment on your argument(s).
 Did they feel convinced?

-- Undertake any revisions that are necessary.
+- Undertake any necessary revisions.

 - Hand in your paper.

 - Congratulate yourself on having done a good job knowing you have done the best you could.

 - First, do your best not to take criticism personally.